Summary

 This period of slowing RV demand provides an excellent opportunity for LCI Industries to increase its other segments as a percentage of overall revenue, and if that continues to hold in the quarters ahead, when RV sales start to jump again, it's going to leverage its entire product portfolio stronger than it has been in the past.

 One of the major contributors to overall sales outside of RVs at this time is Marine, which was up 20 percent year-over-year.
-Content per boat was also up 46 percent to $1,792, a mentioned earlier.
+Content per boat was also up 46 percent to $1,792, as mentioned earlier.

 Other segments it competes in is manufactured housing, which was up 40 percent year-over-year, along with products like cargo trailers and buses.